vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_12-setup-an-iot-edge-gateway.md

 #### Task 2: Provision IoT Edge VM

-In this task, you will use an ARM (Azure Resource Manager) Template to provision a Linux VM, install the IoT Edge runtime, configure the connection to IoT Hub, generate X509 certificates for encrypting device to gateway communication, and add them to the IoT Edge runtime configuration.
+In this task, you will use an Azure Resource Manager template to provision a Linux VM, install the IoT Edge runtime, configure the connection to IoT Hub, generate X509 certificates for encrypting device to gateway communication, and add them to the IoT Edge runtime configuration.

 > **Information**: To learn more about the steps that have been automated, review the following resources:
 >